SmarterApp/AP_TimsTool/README.md

 ## Installation

-TODO - finish this section
+TODO - finish this section.
 Currently the project must first be built.

 - Clone the project locally.